Library Supports You!

 Ask a Librarian The Reference Department is staffed by liaison librarians who can assist you with your research.

 You can also reach us at the Reference Desk by phone at 504-280-6549 during the library's regular

-- Contact a subject specialist in your area of study directly by phone or email.
+- Contact a liaison librarian in your area of study directly by phone or email.

 To request database and information resource instruction for distance education classes, faculty